 Book now: Hotels, hostels, B&Bs in Stockholm

-View from Monteliusvägen towards the district and island Kungsholmen
+View from Monteliusvägen towards the district and island of Kungsholmen

 Stadshuset, Stockholm’s city hall